 The catheter is a coaxial design catheter with a balloon mounted on its distal tip.
 The lumen labeled with the balloon size is for balloon inflation while the through lumen allows the catheter to track over a guidewire.
 A radiopaque band[s] defines the center [or shoulders, if two] of the dilatation balloon.
 Each balloon inflates to the stated diameter and length at a specific pressure.
-The balloon size is \pm 10% at the Nominal Pressure.
+The balloon size is $\pm$ 10% at nominal pressure.
 The Rated Burst Pressure (RBP) is different for each size.
-Please check the package label for the RBP.
+Check the package label for the RBP.
 It is important that the balloon not be inflated beyond the RBP.